 Before delving into venial sin, however, we should have a solid understanding of temptation, sin in general, and mortal sin.
 With proper conceptions of temptation and mortal sin, we can know what venial sin is not.

 Temptation is not the same as venial sin and venial sin is not a temptation with a higher degree of intensity.
 Rather, temptation (literally, to test) is an internal or external incitement to sin.
 Provided one does not will a temptation, one does not sin.
 Let us take for example an alcoholic who has been sober for a couple of years.

 On this gentleman’s birthday, a friend gives him a bottle of scotch not knowing he is a recovering alcoholic.
 The bottle of scotch tempts the man to drunkenness.
-If the man resists the urge to touch the drink, successfully battling the temptation with grace, prayer, and trust in God, he does not sin at all.
+If the man resists the temptation to touch the drink, successfully battling the it with grace, prayer, and trust in God, he does not sin at all.
 Instead, he remains in a state of grace.